 The controle technique, or roadworthy test, must be done every two years in France.
 When buying a used car, check that the Controle Technique has been completed within six months prior to your purchase—legally, this is the seller’s responsibility.
 Proof of the controle technique must be displayed via a sticker on the windscreen, along with your proof of insurance.
 It is standard for a dealer to undertake the controle technique (and any necessary work needed for it to pass) once you have agreed to the purchase of the vehicle, so do not be alarmed if they do not have it immediately to hand.
 It will always be completed prior to the sale.

 Congratulations on Your New Car!

-As a car owner in France, be sure to have your certificate d’immatriculation, controle technique and proof of insurance in the car with you at all times, as well as the safety kit required under French law, which includes high visibility vests, warning triangles, and two breathalysers.
+As a car owner in France, be sure to have your certificate d’immatriculation, controle technique and proof of insurance in the car with you at all times, as well as the safety kit required under French law, which includes high visibility vests and a warning triangle.

 By Jane Wilson

 Your email address will not be published.
 Required fields are marked *